What is a Gratitude Journal?

 How to Start a Gratitude Journal

-There are two ways to start a gratitude diary or journal.
+There are six ways to start a gratitude diary or journal.

 - Use a blank notebook and write whatever comes to mind.
 Try to write up to five things you are grateful for each time.